samkenxstream/proposal-regexp-named-SAMkenXEcosystem/README.md

 ### Backwards compatibility of new syntax

 The syntax for creating a new named group, `/(?<name>)/`, is currently a syntax error in ECMAScript RegExps, so it can be added to all RegExps without ambiguity.
 However, the named backreference syntax, `/\k<foo>/`, is currently permitted in non-Unicode RegExps and matches the literal string `"k<foo>"`.
-In Unicode RegExps, such escapes are banned, however.
-Therefore, in this proposal, named backreferences are only permitted in Unicode RegExps.
+In Unicode RegExps, such escapes are banned.

-An alternative possibility would be to only allow named capture groups in Unicode RegExps, to avoid the hazard of a user thinking they had support but not realizing that backreferences were not permitted.
+In this proposal, `\k<foo>` in non-Unicode RegExps will continue to match the literal string `"k<foo>"` *unless* the RegExp contains a named group, in which case it will match that group or be a syntax error, depending on whether or not the RegExp has a named group named `foo`.
+This does not affect existing code, since no currently valid RegExp can have a named group.
+It would be a refactoring hazard, although only for code which contained `\k` in a RegExp.

 ## Precedent in other programming languages